Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 The Pet Dwellings Primer is a primer that has a white color and is created specifically to prime for paint that will be used on pet items.

-The reason why you should use a primer before you actually start to paint is that it sets a good foundation for the actual paint to adhere on top off.
-Primers help the subsequent paint coats on top of it to last longer, so don’t skip it!
+You should use a primer before you start to paint because it sets a good foundation for the actual paint to adhere on top of.

 Also, if you’d like the recommended non-toxic Gloss Pet Dwellings Paint mentioned below, you’ll need to start with a primer because it requires it.